 Growing up at what age did you know you wanted to become a rapper?

 When I was younger, I wanted to become a lawyer, that’s what I told my Grandmother (before she passed).
 I was inspired, by Thurgood Marshall; during a Black history month play I chose to be him, and I learned a lot.
-It made me want to follow his footsteps.
+It made me want to follow in his footsteps.
 At the same time, I found myself in tune with dance and music.
 If you gave me a microphone I was gon’ sing and dance until you told me to stop!
 Eventually “becoming a lawyer” mentality faded and I just continued to express myself thru music.
 By the time I was about 13 I just started writing.
 I wasn’t always Medino Green.
 I started off with the name “J-Teflon.”
 Eventually, the Medino Green name came along, and the rest is history.
 I didn’t come out as an “openly gay rapper” until I was about 18/19.

 What was your experience as far as being a gay man and trying to become a rapper?